weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

   language="py"
 />

-Or connect a client directly like this:
+Or connect with a custom set of parameters like this:

 <FilteredTextBlock
   text={PythonCode}